Atanas Chipilov

-Atanas Chipilov (Атанас Чипилов; born 2 June 1987) is a Bulgarian footballer who plays as a winger for Vihren Sandanski.
+Atanas Vasilev Chipilov (Атанас Чипилов; born 2 June 1987) is a Bulgarian footballer who plays as a winger for Vihren Sandanski.

 Career

 Youth career

 Chipilov started training his abilities at Levski Sofia's Youth Academy.
 He joined Dynamo Kyiv's youth side in 2004.

 Dynamo Kyiv

 Chipilov joined Dynamo's second team in 2004 and played in the Ukrainian First League for a few seasons.
 He was loaned to Bulgarian sides Botev Plovdiv and Chernomorets Burgas during 2007 and 2008.
 In 2009, Chipilov returned Dynamo Kyiv, where he played for the second team of Dynamo Kyiv.
 He capped 12 times and scored 4 goals.

 On 19 June 2009 Chipilov began a trial-period at his former club Levski Sofia.
 Anyway, his abilities didn't impress the coaching staff, and eventually he didn't join the team.

 Bansko

 In January 2017, Chipilov joined Bansko for the third time.

 Arda Kardzhali

 On 1 July 2017 he signed with Arda Kardzhali.